ironcodev/locustjs-base/README.md

 ```

 ## `forEach(x: any, callback: function): array`
-This function iterates over `x`'s props and calls `callback` on each iteration.
-It returns an array of `callback`'s return value. if the callback does not return anything, it uses value of current prop.
+This function iterates over `x` and calls `callback` on each iteration. `x` could be an `array` or an object.
+If `x` is object, `forEach` iterates over its properties.
+At the end, it returns an array of `callback`'s return value.

-`callback` receives an object with the following structure:
+The `callback` function has a single parameter with the following structure:

 ```javascript
 {